natedey/RINRUS/bin/README.md

                    'hopt': freeze all heavy atoms so only hydrogen atoms optimized 'gauout': take structure from Gaussian output
-                   'replacecoords': update selected atom coords e.g. to create TS guess
+                   'replacecoords': update selected atom coords e.g. to create TS guess 'fsapt': write fsapt input with struc separated into fA and fB

-# If using -type 'pdb' (default if no type specified) or 'hopt', these are required:
+# If using -type 'pdb' (default if no type specified), 'hopt' or 'fsapt', these are required:
 -pdb FILE          pdb file

 # If using -type 'gauout', these are required: